swiftype/swiftype-autocomplete-jquery/README.md

 The official [Swiftype Site Search](https://www.swiftype.com/site-search) jQuery plugin for adding autocomplete functionality to a search input field, backed by data from the Swiftype Site Search API.
 Learn more about Swiftype Site Search by visiting [swiftype.com](http://www.swiftype.com) and creating an account.

-> **Note:** This client has been developed for [Swiftype's Site Search](https://www.swiftype.com/site-search) API endpoints only.
+> **Note:** This client has been developed for the [Swiftype Site Search](https://www.swiftype.com/site-search) API endpoints only.
 You may refer to the [Swiftype Site Search API Documentation](https://swiftype.com/documentation/site-search/overview) for additional context.

 Prerequisites
 ------------